Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 It was comforting somehow to see that even a strong Sky-Tribe like the humans could be wrong about things.

 "But yes, it will probably be pretty pleasant for the most part.
 Except for the mosquitos.
 I think you’ll be fine though with that thick skin of yours.
-Me, well…"
+Me, well..."

 "Moss keet-oh?"

 "They’re little insects that land on you and drink your blood.
 Like I said, you two should be fine.
-S’long as I don’t eat like crap and stay clean they should probably leave me alone…"
+S’long as I don’t eat like crap and stay clean they should probably leave me alone..."

 Raven found that amusing for some reason.
 "Sounds like wishful thinking."